What is the best age to start lessons?

 Do I need to have a piano at home?

 In short, yes.
 Students need to have daily access to an appropriate instrument.
-Acoustic pianos are always recommended, but exceptions can be made for a limited period of time.
+Acoustic pianos (in good condition) are preferred, yet exceptions can be made, depending on goals.
 Any questions regarding instruments and/or practice environment are always welcome!

 Why are lessons so expensive?